eouia/MMM-Assistant/README.md

 ```

-:warning: Now go to the [Wiki page](https://github.com/eouia/MMM-Assistant/wiki) and follow all the steps in
+:red_circle: Now go to the [Wiki page](https://github.com/eouia/MMM-Assistant/wiki) and follow all the steps in
 `step 3` to create the *Google Assistant* and *Google Cloud Speech* accounts and settings.
 When done,
 proceed to the post installation below.